oskarhs/AutoHist.jl/README.md

 The default method is the Bayesian approach of [Simensen et al. (2025)](#simensen2025random), corresponding to keyword `rule="bayes"`.

-A detailed description of the supported methods will be added at a later point in time.
 A list of the supported methods, along with their corresponding keywords can be found below.
+A detailed description of the supported methods can be found in the [methods documentation](https://oskarhs.github.io/AutoHist.jl/dev/methods/).

 - Regular Histograms:
     - Regular random histogram, "bayes"